doismellburning/lux/README.md

 ### Munin Plugins

+Drop your Munin plugins into `${plugin_dir}/munin/` and lux will use them as per http://munin-monitoring.org/wiki/PluginConcise and http://munin-monitoring.org/wiki/protocol-config, subject to the following caveats:

+* All graph-drawing-related attributes will be ignored

 ### Lux Standalone Plugins

 A standalone plugin is, much like a Nagios plugin, an independent runnable, written in any appropriate language, that conforms to the following specification: